zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to find an ingredient by a field.
+1. Home Chef chooses to find an ingredient by a field.
-2. Home chef enters search terms in required format.
+2. Home Chef enters search terms in required format.
-3. BTBB displays all ingredient that match the terms.
+3. BTBB displays all ingredient(s)) that match the terms.

     Use case ends.